 An aged router means aged security protocols.
 It can be an easy access point for hackers.

 Update Firmware: Firmware is a program that powers your router and another internet of things (IoT).
 Companies roll out new versions of their firmware to correct bugs and to release extra features over the internet.

-Many devices get updated automatically with the internet but others require you to check for updates and click “update” if there any.
+Many devices get updated automatically with the internet, but others require you to check for updates and click “update” if there are any.